OCSDB/learning-algorithms-ZachFaria/cubeLog.md

 - Learnt of new algorithms to solve the 2x2 more efficiently
 - Know the positions of each color in respect to each other and know my rubik's cube a little notation better
 - Much slower than the beginner's method that I know by heart at the moment
-- Struggling a little bit with the algorithms (P2L)
+- Struggling a little bit with the algorithms (mainly P2L)

 ## Log Date: Tuesday December 18th 2018
 1. What did I try to learn?